 Medical University of South Carolina

-Dr. Guillette is Director, Marine Biomedicine & Environmental Sciences Center at the Medical University of South Carolina.
+Dr. Guillette was Director, Marine Biomedicine & Environmental Sciences Center at the Medical University of South Carolina.
 He passed away August 6, 2015.

 Spend a few minutes poking around Louis Guillette's personal web site, and you get the sense that he's quite at home in the swamp.
 After all, the noted reproductive biologist has spent decades examining how environmental pollutants called endocrine disrupters poison alligators, fish, frogs, and other wildlife.
 But if you really pay attention to the photos, you will also notice that Guillette is rarely far from students whom he is mentoring.